schmaustech/oc-mirror-blog/README.md

 EOF
 ~~~

-With the imageset configuration file created lets go ahead and run the oc mirror command and see what happens.
+With the imageset configuration file created lets go ahead and run the oc-mirror command and see what happens.
 Again I am using the --dry-run option to avoid actually mirroring the images into my local registry but still getting a preview of what would be mirrored if I did it without.

 ~~~bash
 $ oc mirror --config=version-range-imageset-configuration.yaml docker://provisioning.schmaustech.com:5000 --dest-skip-tls --dry-run